clvrmktg/clvr/content/bahamas-web-design-services/website-maintenance/index.md

 answer = "Without maintenance, websites can slow down, become vulnerable to hacks, or even crash.
 Maintenance ensures your site stays fast, secure, and reliable."

 [[faqs.items]]
-question = "What’s included in your maintenance plans?" answer = "Plans typically include updates, security monitoring, backups, performance checks, and support.
+question = "What's included in your maintenance plans?" answer = "Plans typically include updates, security monitoring, backups, performance checks, and support.
 We tailor coverage to your needs."

 [[faqs.items]]
-question = "Can you maintain a website you didn’t build?" answer = "Yes — we can take over the maintenance of most websites, even if we didn’t originally design them."
+question = "Can you maintain a website you didn't build?" answer = "Yes — we can take over the maintenance of most websites, even if we didn't originally design them."

 [[faqs.items]]
 question = "How much does website maintenance cost?"